ZacharyJSchultz/Cryptographic-Distributed-Messaging-System/README.md

 ## How To Run This Application

-To run the project, Maven must be installed on the local machine.
+To run the project, the latest version of Java and Maven must be installed on the local machine.
 Furthermore, for the project to properly work, public/private key pairs for the AS and RS must be generated.
-To generate these keypairs, run ASKeyPairGen.java (found at ```src/main/java/com/ciphersquad/chat/AuthenticationServer/ASKeypairGen.java```) and RSKeyPairGen.java (found at ```src/main/java/com/ciphersquad/chat/ResourceServer/RSKeypairGen.java```.
-Note that for RSKeyPairGen.java, you must specify the IP of the server, as each server should have its own unique keypair).
+To generate these keypairs, run ASKeyPairGen.java (found at ```src/main/java/com/ciphersquad/chat/AuthenticationServer/ASKeypairGen.java```) and RSKeyPairGen.java (found at ```src/main/java/com/ciphersquad/chat/ResourceServer/RSKeypairGen.java```).
+Note that for RSKeyPairGen.java, you must specify the IP of the server, as each server should have its own unique keypair.

 Next, the RS, AS, and Client must all be run for the application to function properly.